awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 + **The management account** – The AWS Control Tower management account is part of the Root level\.
 The management account allows for AWS Control Tower billing\.
 The account also has administrator permissions for your landing zone\.
 You cannot create separate accounts for billing and for administrator permissions in AWS Control Tower\.

   The email address shown for the management account is not editable during this phase of setup\.
 It is shown as a confirmation, so you can check that you're editing the correct management account, in case you have multiple accounts\.
-+ **The two shared accounts** – You can choose customized names for these two accounts, and you must supply a unique email address for each account\.
-Remember that the email addresses must not already have associated AWS accounts\.
++  **The two shared accounts** – You can choose customized names for these two accounts, and you must supply a unique email address for each account, either new or existing\.
+If you choose to have AWS Control Tower create new shared accounts for you, the email addresses must not already have associated AWS accounts\.

 **To configure the shared accounts, fill in the requested information\.**

-1. At the console, select a name for the account initially called the **log archive** account\.
+1. At the console, enter a name for the account initially called the **log archive** account\.
 Many customers decide to keep the default name for this account\.

 1. Provide a unique email address for this account\.

-1. Select a name for the account initially called the **audit** account\.
+1. Enter a name for the account initially called the **audit** account\.
 Many customers choose to call it the **Security** account\.

 1. Provide a unique email address for this account\.